BBC's iPlayer: GetiPlayer - A Little Known Resource for Downloading Expiry-free

 To help you get started, I have produced a step-by step guide to setting up the software on a Windows pc and using it to download programmes using their PIDs – head over to the GetiPlayer page on my website for some more info on how to download the guide and get up and running.
 There's also a command line compiler available which you can download to make life easier generating command lines when using the software.
 This now includes the facility to download matching subtitle (.srt) files for each programme if you need them.

 Please note that this guide isn't intended to be exhaustive - the GetiPlayer package is fully documented on GitHub and elsewhere, and will do a lot more besides just download broadcasts via their PIDs.
-The guide is just meant to help you dispel some of the complex functionality available, and focus on what's really needed to start downloading DRM-free files.
+The guide is just meant to help you dispel some of the complex functionality available, and focus on what's really needed to start downloading DRM-free files yourself.

 Suggestions for any improvements welcome via the comments option.